-Less numerous that the Buffish Mining Bees and easy to pick-out from the swarm were a number of Ashy Mining Bee – a new species for me and perhaps one of Britain’s most eye-catching solitary bee species.
-The monochrome appearance of this species rather endearing, and definitely eye-catching.
+Less numerous than the Buffish Mining Bees and easy to pick out from the swarm were a number of Ashy Mining Bee – a new species for me and perhaps one of Britain’s most eye-catching solitary bee species.
+The monochrome appearance of this species is rather endearing, and definitely eye-catching.

 After a few fleeting glances, we were lucky enough to catch sight of a female excavating a fresh burrow while nearby, another watched us intently from the entrance to a nest hole.
 A few smaller, less striking males were also observed.